 Each loan program has different equipment.
 Typical items can include but are not limited to: wheelchairs, commodes, canes, walkers, shower chairs, crutches, and hospital beds.
 There are also specialized loan closets.
 These programs loan items to people with specific disabilities or needs.
 These can include people who have trouble speaking or seeing.

 The Iowa Compass keeps listings of many loan closets.
 Follow these directions when searching the website:

 - Type “Assistive Technology Loan Program” or “Loan Closet” in the “Search by Service Keyword” field.

 - Contact Iowa Compass for help with your search.

 Other groups may offer informal equipment loan programs.
 The groups listed below may have a loan closet in your community.
 Look for them online.

 - VFW Posts

 - American Legions

-When calling an local group, you should ask:
+When calling a local group, ask: